tradel/cc-kube-sockshop/README.md

 As an L7 gateway, Ambassador exposes a public IP address.
 You'll need to know that address to run any of the tests below.
-Use the command `kubectl describe service ambassador` and look for the
+Use the command `kubectl describe service ambassador` and look for the "LoadBalancer Ingress".
+That is the public-facing IP address of your Ambassador service.
+When you see `AMBASSADOR_IP` in the examples below, replace it with that IP address.

 #### Simple HTTP echo service